White driver denies antagonizing biracial man who shot girl

 “He said, `All I can tell you is me and my girlfriend were really scared that night,’” Kreun testified.
 He said Wilson added: “With everything going on in this country, I’m not going to let me and my girl get run off the road.”

-Wilson soon turned himself in to police and surrendered his gun.
+Wilson soon turned himself in and surrendered his gun.

 The Rev. James Woodall, president of the Georgia NAACP, has said the state’s self-defense laws, which allow people to use deadly force when facing grave and imminent threats, haven’t been applied in Wilson’s case because of his race.